 Plant nurseries in the Macedon Ranges

 Where there are keen gardeners there are great nurseries, and the Macedon Ranges has an overwhelming array.
-Stephen Ryan’s nursery in Mount Macedon, Dicksonia Rare Plants, is perhaps best known.
-However, the Spring Hill Nursery outside of Tylden is rated by locals for its no-fuss approach and practical selection.
+Stephen Ryan’s nursery in Mount Macedon, Dicksonia Rare Plants, is well-known for rare and exotic plants.
+While Spring Hill Nursery outside of Tylden is rated by locals for its practical and extensive selection of seasonal plants.

 Flower farm trail, floral workshops & peony picking

 Follow the Daylesford Macedon Flower Farm Trail for access to farm gate flowers, floral workshops, open days and more.

 Check our ‘What’s On’ page for the most current floral workshops and flower farm open days in the Macedon Ranges.

 **Main cover pic of lake taken at Gardens of Tieve Tara